 Jennifer L. Spaziano

-Jen Spaziano is a partner in the Litigation Group of Skadden, Arps.
+Jen Spaziano is co-chair of Skadden’s Litigation Group in the Washington, D.C. office.
 She represents a wide variety of clients in civil litigation in federal and state courts throughout the country.
 She has extensive experience in class action litigation and in actions brought under the False Claims Act (FCA), the Fair Housing Act (FHA), the Racketeer Influenced and Corrupt Organizations Act (RICO) and the Alien Tort Statute (ATS).
 She has handled numerous appeals, including in the Second, Fourth, Seventh, Ninth and Tenth Circuits.
 She also has assisted boards and audit committees in conducting internal investigations of potential corporate misconduct and corporate governance issues.

 Ms. Spaziano’s representations include: